stallmanwotr/reactnd-flashcards/README.md

 This application requires that [Yarn](https://yarnpkg.com/) is installed, which provides the `yarn` package manager command.

-Next, install the application dependencies as follows:
+After installing `yarn`, install the application dependencies as follows:

 <pre>
     $ yarn install